HectorXDiaz/DoSTFG/README.md

 - SYN TCP flood
 - SNMP amplification attack

-Cicflowmeter has been used to obtain the data that passes through the interface and a classification tree model has been previously trained to classify the traffic.
+CICFlowMeter has been used to obtain the data that passes through the interface and a classification tree model has been previously trained to classify the traffic.
 Once the data has been processed, it will be sent to InfluxDB, which must be previously configured.

 ## Requirements